E-reader: History

-In 2012, there was a 26% decline in sales worldwide from a maximum of 23.2 million in 2011.
+In 2012, there was a 26% decline in e-reader sales worldwide from a maximum of 23.2 million in 2011.
 The reason was given for this "alarmingly precipitous decline" was the rise of more general-purpose tablets that provided e-book reading apps along with many other abilities in a similar form factor.
 In 2013, ABI Research claimed that the decline in the e-reader market was due to the aging of the customer base.
 In 2014, the industry reported e-reader sales worldwide to be around 12 million, with only Amazon.com and Kobo Inc. distributing e-readers globally and various regional distribution by Barnes & Noble (US/UK), Tolino (Germany), Icarus (Netherlands), PocketBook International (Eastern Europe and Russia) and Onyx Boox (China and Vietnam).
 At the end of 2015, eMarketer estimated that there were 83.4 million e-reader users in the US, with the number predicted to grow by 3.5% in 2016.
 In late 2014, PricewaterhouseCoopers predicted that by 2018 e-books would make up over 50% of total consumer publishing revenue in the U.S. and UK, while at that time, e-books were over 30% of the share of the revenue.

 Until late 2013, the use of an e-reader was not allowed on airplanes during takeoff and landing.
-In November 2013, the FAA allowed use of e-readers on airplanes at all times if set to Airplane Mode, which turns all radios off.
+In November 2013, the FAA allowed use of e-readers on airplanes at all times if set to Airplane Mode.
 European authorities followed this guidance the following month.

 E-reader applications

 Many of the major book retailers and third-party developers offer e-reader applications for desktops, tablets, and mobile devices, to allow the reading of e-books and other documents independent of dedicated e-book devices.
-E-reader applications are available for Mac, Linux, and PC computers as well as for Android, iOS and Windows Phone devices.
+E-reader applications are available for computers running Linux, MacOS, and Windows, as well as for smartphones running Android, iOS and Windows Phone.